Tuesday, February 3, 2026

 Hence the deal appears a tactical respite or reprieve and not even a tactical win; It needs to be leveraged as an opportunity for strategic upgrade in all spheres.

-SECTION: D
+SECTION D

-Trump–Modi Deal: What Does It Convey America’s Asia Strategy
+Trump–Modi Deal and America’s Asia Strategy

-Energy, Russia, and Strategic Signalling
+Energy, Russia, and Strategic Signalling:

-The Limits of the Deal
+Limits of the Deal:

 No comments: